Tag (advertisement): Release and reception

-The "Play" campaign ran in the United States throughout the summer of 2001, opening with 90-second cuts of Tag on 25 June.
-The following week, the spots were shortened to 60 seconds, which continued to run until Labor Day in early September.
+The "Play" campaign ran in the United States throughout the summer of 2001, beginning with 90-second cuts of Tag on June 25.
+The following week, the spots were shortened to 60 seconds, which continued to run until Labor Day on September 3.
 Tag was supported on-air by its sister pieces Shaderunner, Tailgating, Racing, online by the "Play" website, and off-air by a significant outdoor and event campaign.
 For the outdoor component of "Play", W+K hired teams of street artists in New York, Los Angeles, and Chicago to sketch playground games such as hopscotch on the pavement outside of prominent businesses, together with the Nike swoosh and the campaign name and website.

 Events included the "Summer of Play" sponsored parties, in which Nike invited celebrities such as Snoop Dogg, Leonardo DiCaprio and Tobey Maguire to attend its Niketown stores from 1 August, and "creative sports" competitions run by Nike organisers for the public on the streets of New York and Los Angeles.
 The online component of the campaign, designed by Vancouver-based company Blast Radius, comprised a dedicated website, e-mail competitions and online games.
 It was the first Nike advertising campaign to make use of user-submitted video—people would upload clips of themselves or others at play, and the campaign team ran them on the "Play" website and invited others to comment.